Fall 2023 Special Enrollment Procedures

 ENGL BC3102 Academic Writing Intensive | Open only to Barnard students in their second or third year who would benefit from extra writing support.
 To be considered for the course, please send a recent writing sample to wschorha@barnard.edu, ideally from your First-Year Writing or First-Year Seminar course, or any other writing-intensive humanities or social sciences course at Barnard (no lab reports please). |

-ENGL BC3123 Rhetorical Choices: the Theory and Practice of Public Speaking | Open only to Barnard students.
+ENGL BC3123 Rhetorical Choices: The Theory and Practice of Public Speaking | Open only to Barnard students.
 Application required. |